isovic/racon/README.md

 Racon takes as input only three files: contigs in FASTA/FASTQ format, reads in FASTA/FASTQ format and overlaps/alignments between the reads and the contigs in MHAP/PAF/SAM format.
 Output is a set of polished contigs in FASTA format printed to stdout.
 All input files **can be compressed with gzip**.

 Racon can also be used as a read error-correction tool.
-In this scenario, the MHAP/PAF/SAM file needs to contain pairwise overlaps between reads **with dual overlaps**.
+In this scenario, the MHAP/PAF/SAM file needs to contain pairwise overlaps between reads **including dual overlaps**.

 A **wrapper script** is also available to enable easier usage to the end-user for large datasets.
 It has the same interface as racon but adds two additional features from the outside.
 Sequences can be **subsampled** to decrease the total execution time (accuracy might be lower) while target sequences can be **split** into smaller chunks and run sequentially to decrease memory consumption.
 Both features can be run at the same time as well.